-Your Name
+Your name

-Your Admission Date
+Your admission date

-Your Surgery Date
+Your surgery date

-Your Estimated Date of Discharge
+Your estimated date of discharge

-Medication(s) to Withhold Pre-operatively e.g. anti-coagulants
+Medication(s) to withhold pre-operatively e.g. anti-coagulants

 Planning for home

 Name of person picking you up

 Contact number

 Name of person helping you at home

 Contact number

-About this booklet
+About this leaflet

-This booklet contains information about your thoracic (lung) surgery and what to expect during your stay at the Golden Jubilee National Hospital.
+This leaflet contains information about your thoracic (lung) surgery and what to expect during your stay at the Golden Jubilee University National Hospital (GJUNH).
 It will also give you advice and information on your recovery after your operation.